Anshu1708/SQL/README.md

 # SQL
-Each file should show what you learned day-by-day (progress from basics → advanced) a professional description of your SQL learning journey to show recruiters.
+Each file should show what you learned day-by-day (progress basics ) a professional description of your SQL learning journey to show recruiters.